Calipsoplus/calipsoplus-backend/README.md

 ## Build & Development

-The project has been developed in Python using Django Framework and the source code can be found in [CELLS' Git repository](https://git.cells.es/mis/calipsoplus-backend).
+The project has been developed in Python using Django Framework and the source code can be found in the [Github repository](https://github.com/Calipsoplus/calipsoplus-backend).

 The prerequisites for this project is a working installation of Python 3.6+ and pip.
 The following snippet will clone the repository, set up and enable a Python virtual environment, and install the required dependencies: